olawuyio/snake290/README.md

 the arena holds the board class, and the items holds the player, food, and wall classes.

 The Board class contains a 2d array, where each integer represents an element on the board, which will be modified in player and food class whenever the snake moves and a new food appears.
 While the index representing the walls shall remain unchanged.
+* get_all_empty_positions: get empty positions available for a food to be spawned on.

+The Player class initializes players and gets input from the keyboard events.
+* update: updates the 2d array, making a element to represent the player

+* move: Change the players direction in the <game> based on key presses.
+Interact with the next element on the board.

+The Food class represents the food on the board.

+* spawn_food: spawn food on the board.

+* eat: called when the food is eaten, change the location to a empty element.

 The game is structured into a front-end and a back-end.
 The front end contains the item and render_handler classes, while the back end contains the arena, player, food,